Featuring the best attractions in the North West Lake District that are accessible by public transport

 The bus stop is on the B5289 Borrowdale road adjacent to the car park where there are a few pleasant picnic tables dotted around but no other facilities.

 Buttermere is a fabulous small lake surrounded by high mountains and wonderful scenery.
 The 4 mile footpath around the lake must be one of the best low level walks in the Lake District.
 The lake is only a short walk from Buttermere village at the northern end or from Gatesgarth Farm at the southern end.

 Buses stop at Buttermere village and Gatesgarth Farm.
-From 17th July to 5th September 2021 there is also a free shuttle bus running daily between Cockermouth and Buttermere village.
+At weekends and bank holidays from 7th May to 5th June 2022, plus daily during summer school holidays there is also a free shuttle bus running between Cockermouth and Buttermere village.

 A pleasant little village in an awesome setting surrounded by high mountains and picturesque lakes.
 Not much to see in the village itself but there are a couple of notable hostelries, namely the Buttermere Court Hotel and the Bridge Hotel plus a couple of cafes.
 Popular footpaths lead up surrounding mountains but for something flatter and easier it is well worth taking the half mile walk to either Buttermere lake or Crummock Water if only to admire the views.
 There are more substantial walks around either lake which are also excellent.

 Buses stop in the village centre, behind the Bridge Hotel.
-From 17th July to 5th September 2021 there is also a free shuttle bus running daily between Cockermouth and Buttermere village.
+At weekends and bank holidays from 7th May to 5th June 2022, plus daily during summer school holidays there is also a free shuttle bus running between Cockermouth and Buttermere village.